John A. Buesseler Distinguished Lectureship Series

 About Dr. John A. Buesseler

 Dr. Buesseler's academic accomplishments include Bachelor of Philosophy (Zoology) and Doctor of Medicine (Ophthalmology) from the University of Wisconsin-Madison, Master of Science in Business Administration from University of Missouri-Columbia, and a dissertation away from Doctor of Philosophy (Business/Public Administration) at Cornell University.
 He consulted with national and international organizations including NASA where he served on the Space Medicine Advisory Group in successfully developing life support and research requirements for the Orbiting Space Research Laboratory.
 A three-war veteran (WWII, Korea, Vietnam), he served as a PFC, Senior Flight Surgeon and Special Forces Colonel.
 Dr. Buesseler is Emeritus Founding Dean of the Medical School and Emeritus Founding Vice President for Health Sciences of TTUH SC and Founding CEO of its Health Sciences Center.
 In 1971, Dr. Buesseler became Founding Professor of Health Organization Management, a joint-venture department between the Texas Tech School of Medicine and Rawls College of Business.
 HOM has become a program of academic excellence and national renown.
-He has served Rawls College with distinction and, since his retirement, with continued supportiveness.
+He served the Rawls College with distinction.